 Career tactics for women: from internship to job to promotion

 ‘Too often women think that if they’re working hard and doing a good job they’ll get promoted.’
-So says Dr Sue Black, a senior research associate at University College London and campaigner for women’s advancement in the workplace.
+So says Dr Sue Black, an honorary professor in the department of computer science at University College London and campaigner for women’s advancement in the workplace.
 It’s not a surprising assumption, given that it’s the route to good grades and school and university, but you’ll need a more sophisticated approach to drive your career forward.

 Less work, more chat